Photo Credit: Santi Vedri

 • Proof of Tax-Exempt Status (a copy of the organization’s current IRS determination letter indicating 501(c)(3) tax-exempt status)

-• Organizational Operating Budgets (budgets for the current year and last year including actual vs. budgeted revenue and expenses and a draft budget for the upcoming year, if available)
+• Organizational Operating Budgets (budget for the current fiscal year and last year including actual vs. budgeted revenue and expenses and a draft budget for the upcoming year, if available)

 • Projected Project Budget (if applicable)